davehowell/sqltools-databricks-driver/README.md

 #TODO add gif here

 ## Development
-    The following relates to developing and supporting this VSCode extension, you probably just want to install it from the VSCode marketplace
+    The following relates to developing and supporting this VSCode extension, you probably don't want this - just want to install it from the VSCode marketplace

 * Read the [VSCode extension docs](https://code.visualstudio.com/api/get-started/your-first-extension)
 * Install: